-- (a) The implementation of an Institutional Rule must do so in the first instance to the relevant Head of Department; - (b) The decision of a Head of Department must do so via the relevant Executive Dean to the Faculty Board or a delegated Committee of the Faculty Board.
-The decision of the Faculty Board or a delegated Committee of the Faculty Board is final and no further appeals will be considered thereafter (Amended we f.
-2009(01))
+- (a) The implementation of an Institutional Rule, must first lodge the appeal with the relevant Head of Department; - (b) The decision of a Head of Department must do so via the relevant Executive Dean to the Faculty Board or a delegated Committee of the Faculty Board.

+The decision of the Faculty Board or a delegated Committee of the Faculty Board is final, and no further appeals will be considered thereafter (Amended w.e.f.
+2009/01)